The holiday shopping season is the biggest time of year for companies of all sizes.

 Send creative cart abandonment emails.

 During the holiday season, retailers can expect cart abandonment to rise as consumers hunt for deals, shop around, or altogether forget about their earlier intention to shop with your brand.

 Get back on their shopping radar by sending a quick email reminder to complete their purchase.
-And since it’s the holiday season, sprinkle it with some extra topping.
+And since it’s the holiday season, sprinkle it with a little extra joy.

 - Use humor to prompt shopper to complete their purchase.